-Wt^{0.33} $Wt^{1}/Wt^{0.66}$ = (7)That is, a large ladybird like C. septempunctata (35 mg) requires a minimum population density of aphids per unit area of 1.5 times greater than that required by a small ladybird like A. bipunctata (10 mg).
-In the case of C. transversalis (31 mg) and M. sexmaculatus (16 mg) the larger species requires a population density of aphids 1.2 times greater than that required by the smaller species.
-Thus, the mechanism that determines the stage in development of an aphid colony at which it is attacked by different species of ladybirds could be their size.
-Coexistence: Two or more predators can exploit the same resource if the predatory guild consists of top as well as intermediate predators, and the top predators have a greater effect on the abundance of the intermediate predators than on that of the resource (Polis & Holt, 1992).
-There is some experimental evidence that indicates H. axyridis could be a top predator (Dixon, 2000, Sato et al., 2005).
-However, for this designation it needs to be established that H. axyridis has a greater affect on the abundance of intermediate predators than its aphid prey.
-The empirical evidence indicates that the presence of top predators in aphidophagous guilds appears to be rare, or non-existent, and the other natural enemies of ladybirds are ineffective in regulating their abundance.
+Two or more predators can exploit the same resource if the predatory guild consists of top as well as intermediate predators, and the top predators have a greater effect on the abundance of the intermediate predators than on that of the resource (Polis and Holt 1992).
+There is some experimental evidence that indicates that H. axyridis could be a top predator (Dixon 2000: S. Sato, R. Jimbo, H. Yasuda, A. F. G. Dixon, unpublished data).
+However, for this designation it needs to be established that H. axyridis has a greater effect on the abundance of intermediate predators than its aphid prey.
+The empirical evidence indicates that the presence of top predators in aphidophagous guilds appears to be rare or non-existent, and the other natural enemies of ladybirds are ineffective at regulating their abundance.
 In addition, ladybirds are chemically defended against predation by other ladybirds.
-If very hungry then both larvae and adults of ladybirds will eat the immature stages of other species but depending on species this can result in their death or adversely affect their development (Agarwala & Dixon, 1992).
+If very hungry, then both larvae and adults of ladybirds will eat the immature stages of other species, but depending on the species this can result in their death or it can adversely affect their development (Agarwala and Dixon 1992).
 That is, there is a cost associated with eating the immature stages of other species of ladybird.
-In particular, laboratory studies indicate that the adults of both C. transversalis and M. sexmaculatus readily eat their own eggs but are extremely reluctant to eat the eggs of the other species (Agarwala et al., 1998; Agarwala & Yasuda, 2001), Similarly, fourth instar larvae of A. bipunctata and C. septempunctata fed the eggs of the other species either survived very poorly -A. bipunctata, or died -C. septempunctata (Hemptinne et al., 2000).
-That is, there are advantages for ladybirds in avoiding eating other species of ladybird.
+In particular, laboratory studies indicate that the adults of both C. transversalis and M. sexmaculatus readily eat their own eggs but are extremely reluctant to eat the eggs of the other species (Agarwala et al. 1998; Agarwala and Yasuda 2001).
+Similarly, fourth instar larvae of A. bipunctata and C. septempunctata fed the eggs of the other species either survived very poorly (A. bipunctata) or died (C. septempunctata) (Hemptinne et al. 2000).
+That is, it is advantageous for ladybirds to avoid eating other species of ladybird.

-Thus the problem of how two or more predators, in particular A. bipunctata and C. septempunctata, and M. sexmaculatus and C. transversalis, coexist remains to be resolved.
-Theory also predicts that cannibalism, which is widely reported in aphidophagous ladybirds (Hodek & Honěk, 1996; Dixon, 2000), could be the mechanism resulting in coexistence.
-There is good support for this in that cannibalism acts as a strong density dependent regulating factor in the field (Mills, 1982; Osawa, 1993).
+Thus, the problem of how two or more predators coexist-in particular A. bipunctata and C. septempunctata and M. sexmaculatus and C. transversal-is-remains to be resolved.
+Theory also predicts that cannibalism, which is widely reported in aphidophagous ladybirds (Hodek and Honěk 1996; Dixon 2000), could be the mechanism resulting in coexistence.
+There is good support for this in that cannibalism acts as a strong density-dependent regulating factor in the field (Mills 1982; Osawa 1993).

-In summary, contrary to the prediction of IGP theory the different ladybirds appear to have very little affect on one another's abundance.
-This appears to be mainly attributable to the defences they have evolved against IGP.
+In summary, contrary to the predictions of IGP theory, different ladybirds appear to have very little effect on one another's abundance.
+This appears mainly to be attributable to the defences they have evolved against IGP.
 However, there is good empirical support for the idea that ladybird abundance is regulated by cannibalism.